Carrie (novel): Plot

 Carrie begins preparing for prom night, all while secretly learning to control her telekinetic powers.
 Margaret realizes that her daughter has inherited the same telekinetic abilities Margaret's grandmother possessed and attributes them to witchcraft, but is initially too frightened to address the issue directly.
-Instead she begs Carrie not to attend the prom, considering it an occasion of sin.
+Instead, she begs Carrie not to attend the prom, considering it an occasion of sin.
 Carrie uses her powers to thwart Margaret's attempts to stop her.

 At prom, Carrie finds herself accepted by her peers for the first time and loses some of her self-consciousness as she interacts with them.
 Tommy finds himself curiously drawn to Carrie and realizes he is falling in love with her.
 Surprised to see her name on the ballots for Prom King and Queen, Carrie has a premonition that she should not vote for herself, but Tommy convinces her that she deserves to win.
 Carrie and Tommy are elected prom queen and king by a single vote.
 At the moment of the coronation, Chris, who is hiding in the wings, releases the buckets, covering Carrie in blood.
 Tommy is hit by a falling bucket and knocked unconscious.
-In shock, Carrie flees the building amid the laughter of the other students, unaware that many of them are reacting out of horror.
+In shock, Carrie flees the building amid the other students' laughter, unaware that many of them are reacting in horror.

-Outside, Carrie grows angry and decides to use her powers to humiliate them as she herself was humiliated.
+Outside, Carrie grows angry and decides to use her powers to humiliate them, as they had humiliated her.
 She seals the gym and activates the sprinkler system, inadvertently sparking some ungrounded wires that electrocute several of her classmates.
 The wiring sparks a fire that eventually ignites the school's fuel tanks, destroying the building in a massive explosion.
 Only a few staff and students, including Desjardin, narrowly escape.
 Tommy dies in the blaze, having never regained consciousness.

 Realizing what she has done, Carrie's sanity snaps.
 She begins to make her way home, causing destruction as she goes.
 She opens a gas main, resulting in explosions that level Chamberlain's downtown, then tears down live electrical lines that kill those who have left their homes to investigate.
 Her powers cause many townsfolk, including Sue, to instinctively sense Carrie's presence as she approaches.
-Sue leaves her home to find Carrie in hopes of stopping her.
+Sue leaves her home to find Carrie, hoping to stop her.